HLammers/cybo-drummer/README.md

 * Press the SEL/OPT button to show a [text edit pop-up](#text-edit-pop-up) to rename the preset
 * Press the DEL button to delete the preset
 > [!TIP]
-> If [MIDI learn](#midi-learn) is turned on, outut preset can be set to an already mapped preset by playing the trigger/note on your input device that is mapped to the output preset (please note that this is an exception where MIDI learn is not listening to the set MIDI learn port).
+> If [MIDI learn](#midi-learn) is turned on, output preset can be set to an already mapped preset by playing the trigger/note on your input device that is mapped to the output preset (please note that this is an exception where MIDI learn is not listening to the set MIDI learn port).

 ###### trigger 1 to 6
 * Select up to 6 output triggers (belonging to the selected output device) which will be triggered by the selected output preset